ucsb-cs16/ucsb-cs16.github.io/topics/waitlists.md

 Students often ask about how waitlists and crashing works for CMPSC 16.

-While this is written from a CMPSC 16 perspective, a lot of it applies to other highly impacted lower division courses such as CMPSC 8, 9, and 24.
-I'll describe CMPSC 16 first, and then make a few remarks about whether 8, 9, and 24 may be different.
+While this is written from a CMPSC 16 perspective, a lot of it applies to other highly impacted lower division courses such as CMPSC 8, 9.
+I'll describe CMPSC 16 first, and then make a few remarks about whether 8, and 9 may be different.

 Here's the short version:
 * First and second registration passes for CMPSC 16 are typically restricted to certain majors